SemanticComputing/sparql2storymap/README.md

 Also include `sparql2storymap.js`

-Put a div with id `mapdiv` in your html file:
+Put a div with in your html file (do not include any content in the div as it would be removed):

 ```
 <div id="mapdiv" style="width: 100%; height: 600px;"></div>